 - 1. The capacitor type used for this test shall be Aluminum Electrolytic. - 2.
-Minimum load is 5A.
+Minimum load is 5A or the load at which PSU transitions from Burst Mode to Steady PWM?
+If this is higher than 5A.

 7.9 Residual Voltage Immunity in Standby Mode